-It’s no secret that the Chase Sapphire Preferred® is often referred to as a great “starter” card.
+It’s no secret that the Chase Sapphire Preferred® Card is often referred to as a great “starter” card.
 It’s often recommended to beginners just starting out in points and miles.
 And for good reason too!
 I should add it’s not just great for those starting out, but a keeper if you’re looking to continue earning, and redeeming, Chase Ultimate Rewards® for travel.

 The Card & Offer